sentilo/sentilo/docs/api_docs/services/catalog/retrieve_authorized_entities.rst

 .. note::

-   Only sensors will "online" state are return by the API.
+   Only sensors will "online" state are returned by the API.